 If you’re in the midst of a divorce in Alabama and suspect your spouse had an affair that contributed to the breakdown of the marriage, you may have heard about the state's "homewrecker law."

-What Is the Legal Basis for the Homewrecker Law?
+What Was the Legal Basis for the Homewrecker Law?

-Alabama's homewrecker law is formally called "alienation of affections."
-It allows the husband or wife to seek compensation from a third party who wrongfully interfered with the marital relationship by having an affair with their spouse.
+Alabama's homewrecker law was formally called "alienation of affections."
+It allowed the husband or wife to seek compensation from a third party who wrongfully interfered with the marital relationship by having an affair with their spouse.

 The legal basis stems from the idea that a spouse's love, society, companionship, and services are considered valuable property rights.